 Students may bring their favorite nonperishable snacks and beverages to supplement their meals, if they so choose.

-Trash must be removed from your bedroom and bathroom regularly.
-Please place all your trash into the provided garbage bags.
+Trash must be removed from your apartment regularly.
+Please place all your trash into the provided garbage bags and then tie the bags with a double knot.